Thinkwise/docs/docs/sf/reports.md

 ##### SSRS (Local)

-Local reports work in the same way as other report types such as Crystal Reports.
+Local reports work in the same way as other report types, such as Crystal Reports.
 The report is generated on the basis of the RDL file that is specified for the report in the file specification field, for which use is made of the end application database connection.
 This means that the connection string that is specified as Datasource for any Data Sets is ignored in the RDL file.

 ![](../assets/sf/image203.png)
 *Specify SSRS (local) file specification*

 ##### SSRS (Server)

-In this variant the reports are generated on a report server.
+In this variant, the reports are generated on a report server.
 The relative path to the report on the server must be specified in the file specification field.
 The location of the report server must be passed on to the GUI via the INI parameter “ssrsreportserver”.

 The report server can run in *native mode* or *SharePoint*.
 Native mode is the default for this.
-These default models have been tested by Thinkwise, those for SharePoint not yet, in the current release.
-For now it is therefore expected that the report server is in native mode.
+These default models have been tested by Thinkwise (though those for SharePoint have not yet been tested) in the current release.
+For now, it is therefore expected that the report server be in native mode.

 Reports that are generated on a report server use the connection string that is assigned for each Datasource to retrieve the Data Seta.
 Ensure that the reports that are used in a test environment have the correct connection string when this is rolled out to the live environment.